 In some types of CAH, the adrenal glands don’t make enough aldosterone, which is needed to keep the body’s salt and water in balance.
 Without enough aldosterone, the body can lose too much sodium, leading to dehydration and low blood pressure.
 This is called “salt-wasting” CAH.
 Children with salt-wasting CAH often need extra salt in their diet.
 A doctor can help decide how much is needed, as too much salt can be harmful.

 Glucocorticoid medication, a type of steroid, is often used to manage CAH.
-However, using these medications for a long time can weaken bones by lowering bone density, which can increase the risk of osteoporosis.
+However, using these medications for a long time can weaken bones by lowering bone density, raising the risk of osteoporosis.
 To help lower this risk, it’s important to get enough vitamin D and calcium.

 A diet with essential nutrients can help support adrenal health, bone health, and overall growth.
 Here are six food categories that might help.

-For children with salt-wasting CAH, their bodies lose too much sodium, which can lead to dehydration and low blood pressure.
-To prevent this, healthcare providers may recommend adding extra salt to their diet.
-Examples include:
+In salt-wasting CAH, especially, the body loses too much sodium, which can lead to dehydration and low blood pressure.
+To prevent this, healthcare providers may recommend adding more naturally salty foods (such as broth-based soups) and salted snacks (like pretzels or crackers) to the diet.

-Newborns with salt-wasting CAH usually need salt supplements to stay healthy.
-Since too much sodium can lead to high blood pressure and fluid retention, your child’s doctor will help find the right balance.
+Newborns with salt-wasting CAH need salt supplements to stay healthy.
+Your child’s doctor will help find the right balance.

 Calcium is an essential mineral that helps build strong bones and teeth, supports muscle movement, and keeps nerves working properly.
 All children need enough calcium to develop a healthy skeleton, but it’s especially important for those with CAH.
-Long-term glucocorticoid therapy can weaken bones, so getting enough calcium helps keep bones strong and lowers the risk of slow growth or weak teeth.
+Long-term glucocorticoid therapy can weaken bones, especially by adulthood, so getting enough calcium from an early age helps keep bones strong and decreases the risk of slow growth or weak teeth.

 Here are some calcium-rich options:

-When adding calcium to your child’s diet, note that too much can lead to constipation, kidney stones, or interfere with the absorption of other essential minerals like iron.
+Note that adding too much calcium can lead to constipation or kidney stones or interfere with the absorption of other essential minerals like iron.
 A balanced approach is generally safer.

-Vitamin D is a vital nutrient that helps the body absorb calcium, which is essential for building and maintaining strong bones.
-It also supports the immune system and helps reduce inflammation.
+Vitamin D helps the body absorb calcium, which is essential for building and maintaining strong bones.
+This vital nutrient also supports the immune system and helps reduce inflammation.
 Without enough vitamin D, children may be at risk of rickets (a condition that weakens bones) or poor bone growth.

 Children with CAH who take steroids may need extra vitamin D to prevent bone loss and help the body absorb calcium.